-What is JOUR 61?
+What is JOUR 61c?

-- Students in JOUR 61a start as reporters/writers for La Voz News student media, and may also produce photos, video, graphics and social media posts. - JOUR 61a combines with JOUR 61b and 61c to produce La Voz News along with social media and video content and possibly a print newspaper.
-Students create and control all content. - Students in JOUR 61b are advanced reporters who cover a beat and/or create a more indepth reporting project. - Students in JOUR 61c are senior reporters or editors who oversee a section or function.
+- JOUR 61c combines with JOUR 61a and 61b to produce La Voz News along with social media and video content (and a print newspaper if editors decide).
+Students create and control all content. - Students in JOUR 61c are senior reporters or editors who oversee a section or function.
 The editor-in-chief is responsible for all content decisions.